 Because the condition, like TMJ, affects mostly women, some researchers speculate that female hormones may play a role in the disease.

 Recognize the Signs

 Catching condylar resorption in the early stages is important for non-surgical treatment.
 Early intervention by TMJ treatments like a bite-splint can be used to slow the resorption and relieve pain.
+Sometimes other treatments like removing some tissue from the joint might be attempted to stop progression of the condition.
+Grafts have also been tried, but no treatment has good evidence to support effectiveness.
 An experienced professional should evaluate jaw pain that persists for more than a few weeks to eliminate condylar resorption as a possible cause.